 If you are visiting Georgia in Spring, you can pack summer clothes with light cardigans.
-The mountain ranges will be cold throughout the year with the temperature dropping to 9C in Spring so packing a few winter clothes and a windbreaker is essential.
+The mountain ranges will be cold throughout the year with the temperature dropping to 9C in Spring so pack a few winter clothes and a windbreaker.

 We used Tbilisi as our base in Georgia.
-As its right at the centre, it was easy to plan our trips from here.
+As its right at the centre, it is easy to plan your trips from here.

 Highlights of Tbilisi

 - ¥ Old Tbilisi & The Bridge of Peace

 - ¥ Try the Chicken Stew Boat Khachapuri at Samikitno Rest near Freedom Square

 - ¥ Try the Kindzmarauli Wine from Tsangala’s Wine Shop, Shavteli Street